 The Monitoring Officer employs an open door policy allowing Members to call in at any time to receive advice.
 This facility is extensively used by Members of the District, Town and Parish Councils to try to resolve issues at an early stage.
-This has been specifically recognised by the Council's Use of Resources inspectors in supporting a score of 4 for "Internal control - Arrangements to ensure probity and propriety.
-The assessment issued in January 2008 was supported by an Audit Commission Notable Practice Form focusing on the "open door" policy of the Monitoring Officer.
+This was specifically recognised by the Council's Use of Resources inspectors in supporting a score of 4 for "Internal control - Arrangements to ensure probity and propriety."
+The assessment issued in January 2008 was supported by an Audit Commission Notable Practice Form focussing on the "open door" policy of the Monitoring Officer.

-The Monitoring Officer and rotating Members of the Standards Committee attend the Standards Board for England's National Assembly, with Members reporting back to the Committee.
-This is seen as ensuring current developments are picked up and that knowledge is passed on and discussed by the Standards Committee from a completely independent perspective.
+Each year the Monitoring Officer and a Member of the Standards Committee attend the Standards for England's National Assembly, This is an enlightening experience for Members ensuring current developments and knowledge is passed on and discussed by the Standards Committee.